Posted on 4 Comments

 Clothes Cover Our Actions

 The clothes don’t make the man.
 But they do change his mind.
+That’s why using fashion in fiction writing and worldbuilding can greatly impact your reader’s experience.

 Our appearance changes how we think, how we act, how we present ourselves.
 Think of yourself as a character in a play, and your clothing choices as costume changes.